BUCS110-B1-Fall2024/final-project-emma-f/template_final_project-master/README.md

 ## Project Description

-This is a shooter game, most similr to the game asteroids.
+This is a shooter game, most similar to the game asteroids.
 Shoot as many asteroids as you can for the duration of the game and acheive the highest score.

 ***